A Guide to mexico Driving

 Deciding to RV Mexico can be both exciting and intimidating.
-There is a lot to plan and figure out before you go, including what driving in Mexico is like and what is needed in order to drive your RV or vehicle into Mexico.
-While road conditions, driving practices, and specific requirements can vary, this guide to driving in Mexico should help you feel more prepared and have an idea of what to expect and need before you enter the country regardless if you’re driving a car, RV, motorhome, trailer, fifth wheel, or van.
+There is a lot to plan and figure out before you go, including what Mexico driving is like.
+While road conditions, driving practices, and specific requirements can vary, this guide to Mexico driving should help you feel more prepared and have an idea of what to expect and need before you enter the country regardless if you’re driving a car, RV, motorhome, trailer, fifth wheel, or van.

 As long as you have a valid drivers license, you can drive in Mexico.
-However, if you plan to drive your own vehicle (registered in the United States or Canada) you will need to first get Mexican liability insurance before you enter the country.
+However, if you plan to drive your own vehicle (registered in a foreign country) you will need to first get Mexican liability insurance before you enter the country.
 While your current insurance provider will likely still provide collision coverage while in Mexico, their liability policy will not qualify under Mexico’s mandatory liability insurance law requirement.
 Call your current insurance provider to find out what they will and won’t cover for your vehicle before you enter.

 In order to drive your US or Canadian vehicle in Mexico you must purchase a special liability policy from a Mexican insurance company.
 The minimum liability coverage requirements vary from state to state.
 For this reason most insurance companies suggest getting a policy with minimum of $300,000 in liability coverage in order to meet the country’s minimum requirement.

 You can purchase full liability and collision coverage from a special Mexican insurance company, or basic liability coverage for one or more vehicle for a period of 6 months or 12 months at a time.
 We used Mexpro, and paid around $300 for our RV and scooter since our American insurance covered comprehensive and collision still.
 However there are other companies to compare quotes from including: